 - Boil the beans.
 Fill a large pot with water and bring it to a boil.
 Place the beans in the water, cover with a lid, and boil for 8 minutes.
 Drain the water and allow the green beans to cool.

 - Season the green beans.
 Mix the butter, brown sugar, garlic, and soy sauce in a bowl.
 Add the green beans to the bowl and toss to coat.

 - Preheat the grill.
 Turn on your pellet grill and allow to preheat to 400-425 degrees F.

 - Make the bundles.
 Wrap 8-10 green beans tightly with a strip of bacon.
 (You can use a toothpick if needed to help secure these).
 Sprinkle with black pepper.
 Repeat with remaining green beans.

 - Grill the green bean bundles.
 Place the bacon wrapped green bean bundles directly on the grill grates and cook for 10-15 minutes.
 Turn as needed to allow the bacon to crisp evenly.
 Cook the bundles until the bacon is good and crisp and the green beans are tender (but not soggy!)

-These bacon wrapped green beans are best served immediately, so if you are cooking these for a family party or holiday meal, I recommend saving them for last.
+These bacon wrapped green beans are best served immediately, so if you are cooking them for a family party or holiday meal, I recommend saving them for last.
 Unlike the turkey which can rest for a bit, I like to pull these off the grill, place them on a serving platter, and take them straight to the table.

 More Bacon Wrapped Vegetables

-I a bit fan of wrapping food in bacon.
+I’m a bit fan of wrapping food in bacon.
 And nothing makes a tastier side than wrapping vegetables in bacon.
 Check out the links below to see just a few of my bacon wrapped sides that will be the star of the table.